medplum/medplum/examples/medplum-demo-bots/src/health-gorilla/samples.md

 For correct billing the the `Coverage` resources should point to to the correct `subscriber` - the patient themselves or another person.

 Health Gorilla supports primary and secondary `Coverage` resources.
-Populate them as follows in priority order.
+Populate them as shown in priority order.

 The `Account` resource `meta` should include the Health Gorilla [Account Profile](https://developer.healthgorilla.com/docs/fhir-profiles#health-gorilla-order-billing-account).
 The Account `type` should match one of the types in the Health Gorilla [`order-billto`` to ValuesSet](https://developer.healthgorilla.com/docs/fhir-value-sets#order-billto)